<?xml version="1.0" encoding="UTF-8"?>

 <entry>

-<link href="https://thelongerlook.com/articles/2026-05-09-mars-public-brief.html"/>
+<link href="https://thelongerlook.com/articles/2026-05-10-the-bear-looked-up.html"/>

 <author><name>Doug Scott</name></author>